jerell-mendoza/Adverse-Event-Management/README.md

 then run it with
 docker-compose up

 Once it's up and running navigate in your browser to localhost:4200 and you should be good to go.
+If you are on windows you may need to find your container ip address instead:
+-in cmd: docker-machine ls     -- this will give you your vm ip -navigate to port: 4200 on that ip address

 Note - it's currently loading 20,000 records so there may be some latency because it is loading all the records at once.

 Future improvements:
 -implement pagination in api through query params